psychemedia/middle-english-romances/sir-amadace.md

 Hold not won the ye er held ten,
 Thof thei be neuer so dere."

-" What! seyd Sir Amadas, schuld Y spare
+"What! seyd Sir Amadas, schuld Y spare
 Tyll all my dettes qwytte ware,
 And Y the whyle noght spend;
 And dwell here ther Y was borne,